Bryce-MW/BMW-Coreutils/README.md

 # BMW Coreutils
 There are a couple main goals of this repository.
-I want to provide an implementation of at least libc and libm written entirely in rust.
+I want to provide an implementation of at least libc and libm written entirely in rust (and likely some inline assembly on some platforms).
 This must be done carefully because rust itself depends on those libraries.
 Our versions will probably have to be I am not yet entirely sure how to confirm if a Rust binary or C library has been linked to the system libc or my own.
 I have also tentatively put in libresolv, libiconv, and libSystem for testing purposes.
 While I do wish to remove as much dependence on C as possible, libresolv and libiconv are not part of the C standard library so they are less important. libSystem is a part of macOS's system library.
 I am not planning to replace system libraries such as libSystem for macOS or the various Windows DLLs.
 The issue is that on macOS, libSystem also contains the rest of the C standard library and I don't want to accidentally include that.

 Eventually, I want to make it so that these libraries can be included as regular Rust libraries (with extra functionality) as well as compiled to native C libraries.
 This is possible already since the symbols from our libraries